Mano Po (film series): Mano Po (2002)

-Regal Entertainment produced the first Mano Po episode, known also as Mano Po 1: My Family.
+Regal Entertainment produced the first Mano Po film, known also as Mano Po 1: My Family.
 The film won twelve MMFF awards including Best Picture.
 The story revolves around a Chinese immigrant Don Luis Go (Eddie Garcia) whom at the young age left China to be with his Filipino wife Elisa (Boots Anson-Roa).
-They had 2 children Daniel (Tirso Cruz III) and Linda (Amy Austria).
-The Go family had 3 granddaughters Vera (Maricel Soriano) the eldest and heiress to the Go family business, Juliet (Kris Aquino) and Richelle (Ara Mina), the youngest and the blacksheep of the family.
+They had two children Daniel (Tirso Cruz III) and Linda (Amy Austria).
+The Go family had three granddaughters Vera (Maricel Soriano), the eldest and heiress to the Go family business, Juliet (Kris Aquino) and Richelle (Ara Mina), the youngest and the blacksheep of the family.